“Entry-level position seeking five years of experience.”

 17. Medical Assistant

 Work as a doctor can require years of education and experience.
 If you have a passion for helping others and don’t want to take the lengthy route of being a doctor, being a medical assistant is a great way to make a difference in a hospital or doctor’s office.
-Some of these roles are even remote, numbering among the fastest growing work-from-home jobs in the country.
+Some of these roles are even remote, numbering among the best online jobs in the country.

 As a medical assistant you can interact with patients during check-in, help specific departments with clerical work, and eventually specialize in a certain area if you’d like.
 This can be a great way to get started on the path to a senior spot, leading to a rewarding career.